 c) shall include the new requested QoS monitoring parameter(s) to be measured (i.e. DL, UL and/or round trip packet delay) within the "reqQosMonParams" attribute; and

-d) may include the notification correlation identifier assigned by the AF within the "notifCorreId" attribute.
+d) may include the notification correlation identifier assigned by the AF within the "notifCorreId" attribute;

-e) If the feature " ExposureToEAS" is supported, may include the "directNotifInd" attribute set to true to indicate the direct event notification of QoS Monitoring data from the UPF.
+e) If the feature " ExposureToEAS" is supported, may include the "directNotifInd" attribute set to true to indicate the direct event notification of QoS Monitoring data from the UPF; and

+d) if the feature "QoSMonitoringFailureReport" is supported, may include the failure threshold within the "failureThresh" attribute.

 - to remove a subscription to QoS monitoring information: